mateuszbruzda2/React_tetris/README.md

 # Getting Started with Create React App
+Please do not use 'reportWebVitals' as it will cause Errors with newStage (hook inside forEach loop), please use 'serviceWorker' instead

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## Available Scripts
 In the project directory, you can run: